 Planning a large-scale IT project?
 Remember these six success factors

-Do your business resolutions for 2019 include a large-scale IT transformation project?
+Do your business resolutions include a large-scale IT transformation project?
 If so, taking into account six key success factors can make a critical difference.

 Make the project a top priority